|Reviewing Phase||Start Date||End Date|

 Initial submissions to the Demos track are reviewed with the single-anonymous review process, where the submissions are not anonymized but reviewers are anonymous to each other and to the authors.
 During the discussion of a submission in EasyChair, reviewers can refer to each other by their reviewer number on that submission’s review.

 As you write your review, please keep in mind that the Demos are meant to be interactive.
 Do the authors describe how they plan to engage with attendees?
-Do the proposed activities fit into the (new for SIGCSE TS 2021) 20-minute time frame?
+Do the proposed activities fit into the 45-minute time frame?
+Are the timing details given and reasonable?
+Have the authors considered the situation of attendees arriving late and/or attending virtually?
+Is the subject of interest to the SIGCSE TS audience?
+Does the Demo satisfy a timely need?

 Please provide constructive feedback and clearly justify your choice of rating to help the authors.
 A review that gives a low score with no written comments is not helpful to the authors since it simply tells the authors that they have been unsuccessful, with no indication of how or why.